 If you’re in the market for mechanical breakdown insurance, Progressive is no longer going to be your best bet.
-In the past, the company offered Progressive Advantage® Mechanical Repair plans through Warranty Direct, but it currently does not sell any mechanical breakdown insurance plans.
+In the past, the company offered Progressive Advantage® Mechanical Repair plans through Warranty Direct, but it currently does not sell mechanical breakdown coverage.

 Progressive does offer 24/7 roadside assistance, which can help you out after your car breaks down by providing towing, winching, jump-starts, fuel delivery, and battery changes.
 However, this policy will not pay for the cost of repairs after your vehicle is in the shop.

-If you want to get started comparing costs from the best extended car warranty providers, you can do so by clicking below.
+If you want to get started comparing costs from the best extended car warranty providers, you can do so by clicking above.

 What Is Mechanical Breakdown Insurance?

 Mechanical breakdown insurance, or MBI, is a car insurance policy that covers the cost of repairs to certain vehicle parts after they break down as the result of normal use.
 A typical insurance policy covers you when your car needs repairs after an incident such as an accident, theft, or severe weather.
-But such events are not the only reason a vehicle may need repairs.
+But such events are not the only reasons you might need to take your vehicle to a repair shop.

 As vehicles age, certain components can break down or malfunction, particularly if they were installed improperly or have a defect that went undetected during the vehicle manufacturing process.
 Mechanical breakdown insurance covers the cost of any unexpected breakdowns that may occur, as long as the damage is not the result of improper maintenance, neglect, or negligence.